Croatian wine: History

 Like the rest of Central Europe and Southern Europe, viticulture in the present-day Croatia existed hundreds of years before the rise of the Roman Empire.
 Recent research has shown that the Illyrians living in Dalmatia during the Bronze Age and Iron Age may already have grown grapevines.
-However, the true beginning of grape cultivation and wine production in Croatia is related to the Ancient Greeks settlers, who arrived on the Croatian coast in the 5th century BC.
+The start of grape cultivation and wine production in Croatia is related to the Ancient Greeks settlers, who arrived on the Croatian coast in the 5th century BC.
 The Greek writer Athenaeus wrote 18 centuries ago about the high quality wine produced on the Dalmatian islands of Vis, Hvar and Korčula.
-Coins from the period have motifs related to grape cultivation and wine, demonstrating the importance of wine in the economics of the ancient Greek colonies.
+Coins from the period have motifs related to grape cultivation and wine, demonstrating the importance of wine in the economies of the ancient Greek colonies.

 Under the Roman Empire, wine production grew, becoming more organized.
 Wine was exported to other parts of the empire.
 Artifacts from this time include stone presses for squeezing grapes and amphoras from sunken Roman galleys.
 Decorations on numerous religious and household items bear witness to the wine-making culture.

 As the Croatians arrived and settled the area, they learned from their predecessors, and wine production continued to expand.
 During the Middle Ages, there was a royal court official called the "royal wine procurer", whose responsibilities included the production and procurement of wine.
 Free towns adopted legal standards on winegrowing and protected it accordingly.
-For example, a statute of the town and island of Korčula in 1214 contains strict rules protecting the vineyards.
+A statute of the town and island of Korčula in 1214 contains strict rules protecting the vineyards.